-When Wanda Velez, Wanda Walborn, and I met in the fall of 2010 to plan a rite of passage for spring, 2011, I didn’t even dream that Woman would grow to be a year-long process, produce a two journal articles and The Book of Womanhood, and form a strong community of 20 mentors, 83 alumnae, and 15 current participants.
+When Wanda Velez, Wanda Walborn, and I met in the fall of 2010 to plan a rite of passage for spring, 2011, I never dreamed that Woman would grow to be a year-long process, produce a two journal articles and The Book of Womanhood, and form a strong community of around 30 mentors, 144 alumnae.
 We started small!
 Women that I know and respect from varied backgrounds (ethnicity, age, marital status, etc.) gathered in my attic apartment to brainstorm what a Christian woman is, and those words created our intake survey.
 Ten participants completed the online survey, participated in a personal interview, and chose a mentor.

 And the spring semester began with our first initiation ceremony!
 I was very nervous because I was sharing ideas and a process extremely close to my heart, only hoping that it would be life-changing for the participants.
 We only met twice between the initiation and the final crossing over ceremony.
 But when I saw the women in their evening attire and heard them explain their projects that defined womanhood, I was floored by their transformation.
 I wrote “Development and Efficacy of a Rite of Passage for Women” and it was published in Religious Education in October 2012.

 And so it began.
 The next year, the process grew from ten participants to eighteen and from four meetings total to six.
 They still read Lisa Mcminn’s Growing Strong Daughters, but in addition to developing their relationship with self (body image, voice, and confidence), we also discussed relationship with God and with others.
 We studied the actions and character of biblical women, interviewed women we respect about womanhood, and made goals for moving toward interdependent relationships.
 That year, I wrote another article, “A Rite of Passage: Helping Daughters Reach Their Godly Potential,” published in Priscilla Papers winter, 2013.